Research Article | Open Access

 hierarchical pattern in which physiological and safety needs take precedence

 over relational and self-actualization needs.
-Maslow’s hierarchy of needs proposes
+Maslow’s hierarchy of needs

-survival.
+to survival.

-The Industrial Revolution and the rise of the middle class
+The Industrial Revolution and the rise of the middle class fundamentally

-II, women’s increased access to education and employment reduced economic
+women’s increased access to education and employment reduced economic

 dependence on marriage, allowing love, emotional safety, and personal